harness/developer-hub/release-notes/harness-platform.md

     A code enhancement has fixed this issue.

-- A Harness account link that doesn't contain `#` but includes an account Id without any routing Id details, crashes the gateway with a `HTTPHeader too long exception`.
+- A Harness account link that doesn't contain `#` but includes an account Id without any routing Id details crashes the gateway with `HTTPHeader too long exception`.
 This results in an `HTTP 413` response code.
 (PL-31154)

   Addition of a cluster URL for remote entry files has fixed this issue.